blakepennington97/CS465/hw2/README.md

 For reference, the file p2-data was used as the dataset for this program.

 **Executing Part 2**
--Run part2.py with the desired data contained within p2-data 'python3 part2.py'
+- Run part2.py with the desired data contained within p2-data
+- Usage `python3 part2.py`

 **About Part 2:**